munificent/craftinginterpreters/book/evaluating-expressions.md

 ^code stringify

-This is another of those pieces of code like `isTrue()` that crosses the membrane between the user's view of Lox objects and their internal representation in Java.
+This is another of those pieces of code like `isTruthy()` that crosses the membrane between the user's view of Lox objects and their internal representation in Java.